KenNewcomb/Lyricist/README.md

 Known bugs:
 -----------
 - SongLyrics.com often gives a blank "page" of lyrics.
 This is in contrast with their "No Lyrics Found" page, which the program correctly handles.
 The program outputs a series of spaces.
-This could be fixed by checking for alphanumeric characters in the lyrics output.
+This bug will be further investigated.